-Addiction to drugs or alcohol is a serious health condition, and, in recent years, has alarmingly increased in American communities.
+Substance use disorders are serious health conditions.
+In recent years, they have alarmingly increased in American communities.
 This is especially true for East Tennessee and other communities in Southern Appalachia.
-According to the US Centers for Disease Control, deaths from opioid abuse has quadrupled since 1999, accounting for over 30,000 deaths annually.
-Cherokee Health Systems offers a number of special services to help those with addiction conditions to live healthier and more productive lives.
-Provided by our professional addiction staff, which is made up of physicians, psychologists, nurse practitioners, and other health staff, treatments for addiction conditions at Cherokee Health Systems include:
+According to the U.S. Centers for Disease Control and Prevention, drug overdoses have led to over 100,000 deaths annually since 2020.
+Cherokee Health Systems offers a number of services that help people live longer, healthier and more productive lives.
+Provided by our professional staff of physicians, psychologists, nurse practitioners and other health staff, treatments for addiction conditions at Cherokee Health Systems include the options below.

-This model of advanced primary and behavioral health care includes a spectrum of specialized services for substance abuse, including intensive care management, intensive outpatient programs, and support for the development and maintenance of a sober lifestyle as well as chronic care for ongoing conditions (e.g. diabetes, hypertension, COPD.)
-In addition, specialized pre-natal, post-partum, and pediatric care for pregnant women addicted to opiates and their newborns are a critical component of the continuum of enriched health services provided by this initiative.
+This model of advanced primary and behavioral health care includes specialized services for substance use disorders, support for the development and maintenance of a sober lifestyle, case management services as well as linkage with primary care for ongoing conditions (e.g. diabetes, hypertension, COPD).
+In addition, specialized pre-natal, post-partum and pediatric care for pregnant women dependent on opiates and their newborns is a critical component of the continuum of enriched health services provided by this initiative.

-IOP is a twelve-week outpatient program for adults with alcohol and drug addiction disorders.
-The IOP curriculum is comprehensive and based on cognitive-behavioral therapy, motivation enhancement therapy, and family systems theory.
-IOP patients have access to not only the IOP group, but also a Relapse Prevention/After Care group and many behavioral health treatment groups including: Anger Management, Dialectical Behavior Therapy, Parenting Skills, and various social support groups.
+EOP is outpatient group therapy for adults with alcohol and drug addiction disorders.
+The EOP curriculum is comprehensive and based on cognitive-behavioral therapy, motivation enhancement therapy, and family systems theory.
+EOP patients have access to not only the EOP group, but also individual behavioral health visits and other behavioral health treatment groups including: Dialectical Behavior Therapy, Distress Tolerance Group, Bereavement Group, and various social support groups.